Aliases for SLC16A3 Gene

 GeneCards Summary for SLC16A3 Gene

 SLC16A3 (Solute Carrier Family 16 Member 3) is a Protein Coding gene.
-Among its related pathways are Pyruvate metabolism and Citric Acid (TCA) cycle and Platelet activation, signaling and aggregation.
+Diseases associated with SLC16A3 include Exudative Vitreoretinopathy 1.
+Among its related pathways are Metabolism and Cell surface interactions at the vascular wall.
 GO annotations related to this gene include poly(A) RNA binding and monocarboxylic acid transmembrane transporter activity.
 An important paralog of this gene is SLC16A8.

 UniProtKB/Swiss-Prot for SLC16A3 Gene